wp-plugins/codescar-radio-widget/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Codescar Radio Widget produces a widget allowing users listen to a radio station from your website.
-Currently only Greek stations available.

 == Description ==

 Codescar Radio Widget produces a widget for your wordpress site allowing your users listen to a radio station from your website.
 It uses html5 audio element to play radio in sidebar.
-Currently only Greek stations available.

 = Features: =